swharden/LJPcalc/README.md

 LJP = -20.8238808914194 mV
 ```

-NOTE: The concentration of the last ion is overridden by that required to achieve electro-neutrality of the ion set.
-The second-to-last ion is (???).
-See [Marino et al., 2014](https://arxiv.org/abs/1403.3640) for details.
+## LJPcalc Mobile App

+> ⚠️ The LJPcalc mobile app is still under development.

+**NernstApp** is a Nernst potential calculator for Android: https://github.com/swharden/NernstApp

 ## LJP Theory

+### Calculation Method

 LJPcalc calculates LJP according to the stationary Nernst-Planck equation which is regarded as superior to the Henderson equation (used by most commercial LJP calculators) as described in [Marino et al., 2014](https://arxiv.org/abs/1403.3640).

+### Ion Sequence

+When adding a set of ions it is important to consider these facts about their sequence:

+* **The last ion's concentrations will be recalculated** - The concentrations the user provides will be overridden by those required to achieve electro-neutrality of the ion set.
+* **The second-to-last ion's concentration cannot be equal on both sides** - this is because... why?

+More information can be found in [Marino et al., 2014](https://arxiv.org/abs/1403.3640) which describes the LJP calculation method employed by LJPcalc in great detail.

 ## Source Code Project Structure